Skip to main content

 Head Judicial Assistant

-Rebecca was appointed Head Judicial Assistant at the UK Supreme Court in January 2020.
+Rebecca was appointed to the court in January 2020.

-Rebecca is responsible for leading and managing the Judicial Assistants, a team of up to 11 lawyers who assist the Justices with their judicial and extra-judicial work.
+Rebecca is responsible for leading and managing the team of Judicial Assistants who assist the Justices with their judicial and extra-judicial work.
 She is also the Judicial Assistant to Lord Reed.

 Rebecca studied law at Oxford and Toronto, and is qualified as a solicitor in England and Wales.
 She began her career at Farrer & Co LLP, where she specialised in advising charities and non-profit organisations.
 In 2013, she was seconded to the Law Commission where she advised on the law reform project which led to the Charities Act 2022.
 Before coming to the Court, Rebecca was Head of Legal Policy at the Charity Commission for England and Wales, where she led the team responsible for providing legal advice on key operational projects, new legislation and policy proposals and new and revised guidance for charities.